Shimmering Light: Release

-This telefilm was originally aired by ABC on December 12, 1978.
-It released in theatres at Germany on May 17, 1979 and later aired by BBC One and HBO on February 13, 1980.
-This telefilm was also aired by BBC Two and Cinemax from June 18, 1981 to July 1, 1981.
-It reran on The Movie Channel from November 9, 1981 to April 23, 1983.
+This telefilm was originally aired by ABC on 12 December 1978.
+It released in theatres at Germany on 17 May 1979 and later aired by BBC One and HBO on 13 February 1980.
+This telefilm was also aired by BBC Two and Cinemax from 18 June 1981 to 1 July 1981.
+It reran on The Movie Channel from 9 November 1981 to 23 April 1983.
 In Portugal, RTP1 and RTP2 aired the telefilm in May 1983.
 In Spain, TVE1 and TVE2 aired the telefilm in May 1983.
 In Netherlands, NPO 1 aired the telefilm in October 1982.
 In Italy, RAI aired the telefilm in October 1983.

-On September 23, 1985, Academy Home Entertainment released the film as Mutual Respect on VHS.
-On March 15, 1988, Video Treasures also released the film on VHS.
+On 23 September 1985, Academy Home Entertainment released the film as Mutual Respect on VHS.
+On 15 March 1988, Video Treasures also released the film on VHS.

 Reception

 The Sydney Morning Herald wrote "The end product is really half-hearted.
 The idea was good, the acting similar.
 But, in the end, the Bridges family and their fellow actors were betrayed by a really ordinary script."
 Another reviewer in the same paper called it "a first rate telemovie."
+The Age's Mark Lawrence wrote "With its occasional tense moments, all round competent acting performances and good photography Shimmerling (sic) Light offers worthwile entertainment."
+Also in the Age Brian Courtis said "It's a lightweight film with a credible script and several excellent acting performances".